ness001/webview2-winrt-reference/1-0-1056-prerelease/winrt/corewebview2windowfeatures.md

 > readonly  uint32_t Top

 Gets the top position of the window.
-Ignored if HasPosition (unresolved reference) is `false`.
+Ignored if HasPosition is `false`.

 ### Width

 > readonly  uint32_t Width

 Gets the width of the window.
-Ignored if HasSize (unresolved reference) is `false`.
+Ignored if HasSize is `false`.